JRCSTU/CO2MPAS-TA/doc/glossary.rst

     ``motor_p3_front_speed_ratio``
-        The ratio between motor P3 front speed and final drive input speed [-] (motor P3 front speed is proportional to wheels rotational speed multiplied by the final drive ratio).
+        The ratio between motor P3 front speed and final drive input speed [-] (motor P3 front speed is equal to wheels rotational speed multiplied by the final drive ratio and ), where final drive input speed is the rotational speed of the shaft downstream the gearbox (therefore it's part of the engine driveline).

     ``motor_p3_rear_maximum_power``
         Maximum power (i.e., the rated power) output of motor P3 rear [kW].